 Publication Manual of the American Psychological Association, 6th edition (2010)

 The APA's official citation style guide is used widely in social sciences and health sciences publications to cite sources and offers structured guidance for writing a formal paper.
+It gives examples and tips for using APA.

 APA usage of DOIs